Are you an international student pursuing a visa to study in the US?

 As an Auditor you are only required to complete the following sections of the application:

 Gordon College undergraduate juniors and seniors may take up to two courses at Gordon-Conwell for graduate credit while enrolled at Gordon College.
 Gordon College graduate students may also take up to two courses at Gordon-Conwell for credit.
 There will be no cost to the student for these courses.
-To take these courses, you must first complete an abbreviated application process:
+To take these courses, please reach out to the Gordon College registrar.

 Through a cooperative program with InterVarsity Christian Fellowship (IVCF) and Coalition for Christian Outreach (CCO), staff with IVCF and CCO may take a limited number of courses for M.Div. or MAR credit at the seminary through IVCF’s National Institute for Staff Education and Training or through CCO’s Summer Institute.